Number 1 (2020 film): Plot

-The film opens with Chow Chee Beng (Mark Lee) performing at his company's annual New Year's Eve dinner.
-At the event, Chee Beng was handed his retrenchment letter by his superior.
-While they countdown to the New Year's Day at the event, his wife, Marie (Gina Tan), revealed to him that she was pregnant with their second child.
-As Chinese New Year approaches, Chee Beng was seen clearing out his desk.
+Chow Chee Beng was performing at his company's annual New Year's Eve dinner when he was handed his retrenchment letter by his superior.
+While they countdown to the New Year's Day at the event, his wife, Marie, revealed to him that she was pregnant with their second child.
+As Chinese New Year approaches, Chow was seen clearing out his desk.
 He starts searching for a job with the help of a recruitment agency, but to no avail.
-After multiple failed interviews, Chee Beng was given one last place to interview at while his recruitment agent advises him to sell his house and car for cash.
-He meets up with Fa Ge (Henry Thia), the owner of the nightclub, Number 1, for an interview.
-Chee Beng was hired without going through the interview and Fa Ge brings him to the nightclub.
-After taking up the role, Chee Beng realises that he was working at a drag queen nightclub and hides the fact from his family.
-The Queens Brotherhood, made up of Unicorn (Gadrick Chin), Tiny (Kenneth Chia), Italy (Darius Tan), Money (Jaspers Lai) and Pearl (Kiwebaby Chang) - are the 5 main performers at Number 1.
-It was revealed that Unicorn was an absent without official leave (AWOL) soldier after he was arrested at the nightclub by military police officers (Maxi Lim and Charlie Goh).
-Chee Beng was asked to fill in for Unicorn, as Pearl would be unable to take center stage if they only had 4 people performing.
-Chee Beng reluctantly takes up the gig.
-When Chee Beng receives his appearance fee for his first performance, he decides to continue performing to pay off his housing and car loans.
+After multiple failed interviews, Chow was given one last place to interview at while his recruitment agent advises him to sell his house and car for cash.
+He meets up with Fa Ge, the owner of the nightclub, Number 1, for an interview.
+Chow was hired without going through the interview and Fa Ge brings him to the nightclub.
+After taking up the role, Chow realises that he was working at a drag queen nightclub and hides the fact from his family.
+The Queens Brotherhood, made up of Unicorn, Tiny, Italy, Money and Pearl - are the five main performers at Number 1.
+It was revealed that Unicorn was a soldier who went absent without official leave (AWOL) after he was arrested at the nightclub by military police officers.
+Chow was asked to fill in for Unicorn, as Pearl would be unable to take center stage if they only had 4 people performing.
+Chow reluctantly takes up the gig.
+When Chow receives his appearance fee for his first performance, he decides to continue performing to pay off his housing and car loans.